 You can have multiple Performance Classes at the same rank.
 If Oracle Database QoS Management detects more than one Performance Class not meeting its Performance Objective and the Performance Classes are assigned the same rank in the active Performance Policy, then Oracle Database QoS Management recommends a change to give the Performance Class closest to meeting its Performance Objective more resources.
 After implementing the recommended action, when the Performance Class is no longer below its target performance level, Oracle Database QoS Management performs a new evaluation of the system performance.

 The Oracle Database QoS Management Server retrieves metrics data from each database instance running in managed server pools.
-The data is correlated by Performance Class every five seconds.
-The data includes many metrics such as call arrival rate, CPU use, CPU wait time, I/O use, I/O wait time, Global Cache use and Global Cache wait times.
+The data are correlated by Performance Class every five seconds.
+The data include many metrics such as database request arrival rate, CPU use, CPU wait time, I/O use, I/O wait time, Global Cache use and Global Cache wait times.
 Information about the current topology of the cluster and the health of the servers is added to the data.
-The Policy and Performance Management engine of Oracle Database QoS Management (illustrated in Figure 1-4) analyzes the data to determine the overall performance profile of the system with regard to the current Performance Objectives established by the active Performance Policy.
+The Policy and Performance Management engine of Oracle Database QoS Management (illustrated in Figure 1-6) analyzes the data to determine the overall performance profile of the system for the current Performance Objectives established by the active Performance Policy.

-Figure 1-4 diagrams the collection of data from various data sources and shows how that information is used by Oracle Enterprise Manager.
-In this figure, CHM refers to Clusterware Healthcheck Monitor and Server Manager (SRVM) is a component of Oracle Clusterware.
+Figure 1-6 diagrams the collection of data from various data sources and shows how that information is used by Oracle Enterprise Manager.
+In this figure, CHM refers to Oracle Cluster Health Monitor and Server Manager (SRVM) is a component of Oracle Clusterware.

 When one or more Performance Objectives are not being met, after evaluating the performance of your system, Oracle Database QoS Management seeks to improve the performance of a single Performance Objective: usually the highest ranked Performance Objective that is currently not being satisfied.
 If all Performance Objectives are satisfied with capacity to spare for both the current and projected workload, then Oracle Database QoS Management signals "No action required: all Performance Objectives are being met."

 If Performance Objectives are not being met for a Performance Class, then Oracle Database QoS Management issues recommendations to rebalance the use of resources to alleviate bottlenecks.
-Oracle Database QoS Management evaluates several possible solutions and chooses the one that offers the best overall system improvement.
+Oracle Database QoS Management evaluates several possible solutions and then chooses the solution that:

 If Performance Objectives are not being met for a Performance Class, and the Performance Class accesses the same database as other Performance Classes, then Oracle Database QoS Management can recommend consumer group mapping changes.
-Changing the consumer group mappings gives more access to the CPU resource to the Performance Class that is most critical to your business.
+Changing the consumer group mappings gives more access to the CPU resource to the Performance Class that is not meeting is Performance Objective.
 Oracle Database QoS Management issues consumer group mapping recommendations only for Performance Classes that are competing for resources in the same database and server pool.

 Another recommended action that Oracle Database QoS Management can display is to move a server from one server pool to another to provide additional resources to meet the Performance Objectives for a Performance Class.
-If all the server pools in the cluster are at their specified minimum size, then Oracle Database QoS Management can no longer recommend removing servers from server pools and the Dashboard displays "No recommended action at this time."
+If all the server pools in the cluster are at their specified minimum size, or if the server pool needing the resource is at its maximum size, then Oracle Database QoS Management can no longer recommend removing servers from server pools.
+In this situation the Dashboard displays "No recommended action at this time."

 The minimum size of a server pool is the number of servers that that server pool is required to have.
-If you add the values for the server pool minimum attribute for each server pool in your cluster, the difference between this sum and the total number of servers in the cluster represents shared servers that can move between server pools (or float) to meet changes in demand.
-For example, if your cluster has 10 servers and two server pools, and each server pool has a minimum size of four, then your system has two servers that can be moved between server pools as needed.
+If you add the values for the server pool minimum attribute for each server pool in your cluster, then the difference between this sum and the total number of servers in the cluster represents shared servers that can move between server pools (or float) to meet changes in demand.
+For example, if your cluster has 10 servers and two server pools, and each server pool has a minimum size of four, then your system has two servers that can be moved between server pools.
+These servers can be moved if the target server pool has not reached its maximum size.
+Oracle Database QoS Management always honors the Min and Max size constraints set in a policy when making Move Server recommendations.

 If you set the minimum size of a server pool to zero and your system experiences a demand surge, then Oracle Database QoS Management can recommend moving all the servers out of that server pool so that the server pool is at its minimum size.
 This results in the Performance Classes that use that server pool being completely starved of resources, and essentially being shut down.
 A server pool with a minimum size of zero should only host applications that are of low business criticalness and Performance Classes that are assigned a low rank in the Performance Policy.

-When trying to improve the performance of a particular Performance Class, Oracle Database QoS Management recommends adding more of the bottleneck resource (such as CPU time) for that Performance Class or making the bottleneck resource available more quickly to work requests in the Performance Class.
-The recommendations take the form of moving servers between server pools, promoting the target Performance Class to a higher Consumer Group, or demoting competing Performance Classes within the resource plan.
+When trying to relieve a resource bottleneck for a particular Performance Class, Oracle Database QoS Management recommends adding more of the resource (such as CPU time) for that Performance Class or making the resource available more quickly to work requests in the Performance Class.
+The recommendations take the form of promoting the target Performance Class to a higher Consumer Group, demoting competing Performance Classes within the resource plan, adjusting CPU resources shared between different slices in a server pool, or moving servers between server pools.

 Oracle Database QoS Management can issue recommendations that involve a negative impact to the performance of a Performance Class if: